kensnyder/bunshine/README.md

 - `lru-matcher.ts` - The default LRU cache size used for the router is 4000.
   Cache sizes of 4000+ are all about 1.4x faster than no cache.
 - `response-reencoding.ts` - Both the etags middleware and compression
-  middleware convert the response body to an ArrayBuffer, process it, then create a new Response object.
+  middleware convert the response body to an `ArrayBuffer`, process it, then create a new `Response` object.
 The decode/reencode process takes only 10s of microseconds.
-- `TextEncoder-reuse.ts` - The Context object's response factories (c.json(),
+- `TextEncoder-reuse.ts` - The Context object's response factories (`c.json()`,
-  c.html(), etc.) reuse a single `TextEncoder` object.
+  `c.html()`, etc.) reuse a single `TextEncoder` object.
 That gains about 18% which turns out to be only on the order of 10s of nanoseconds.
 - `timer-resolution.ts` - `performance.now()` is faster than `Date.now()` even
   though it provides additional precision.
 The `performanceHeader()` middleware